andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 ```

-Where `logistic'` is the derivative of `logistic`.
-The algorithm
-computes the *updated* network by recursively updating the layers, from
+The algorithm computes the *updated* network by recursively updating the
-the output layer all the way up to the input layer.
-At every step it
+layers, from the output layer all the way up to the input layer.
+At
-returns the updated layer/network, as well as a bundle of derivatives
+every step it returns the updated layer/network, as well as a bundle of
-for the next layer to use to calculate its descent direction.
-At the
+derivatives for the next layer to use to calculate its descent
-output layer, all it needs to calculate the direction of descent is just
+direction.
+At the output layer, all it needs to calculate the direction
-`o - targ`, the target.
-At the inner layers, it has to use the `dWs`
+of descent is just `o - targ`, the target.
+At the inner layers, it has
-bundle to figure it out.
+to use the `dWs` bundle to figure it out.

 Writing this is a bit of a struggle.
 Truth be told, I implemented this
 incorrectly several times before writing it now as you see here.
 The